Parth018/payments_gateway-master/README.md

 ## Payment Gateway Integration for Stripe, PayPal and CoinPayments

-This project is a comprehensive, payment gateway integration system which combines three popular payment processors: Stripe, PayPal, and CoinPayments.
+This project is a comprehensive, payment gateway integration system that combines three popular payment processors: Stripe, PayPal, and CoinPayments.
 The system is built using, SpringBoot Framework for the backend and React with Redux for the frontend side

 ### Tech Stack